 How can an accountant help my Singapore company?

-You can always reach out to us for complete accounting services in Singapore, including XBRL filing and two types of XBRL conversion for companies: the preparation and conversion of financial statement highlights and that of the full list of financial statements.
+You can always reach out to us for complete accounting services in Singapore, including XBRL filing and two types of XBRL conversion for companies.
+Among these, the preparation and conversion of financial statements highlight that of the full list of financial statements.

 For complete details about the XBRL format requirements and other general rules about the mandatory financial statements for companies, please do not hesitate to contact our accounting firm in Singapore.